MaxHass12/credit-demo/NOTES.md

 # What is CRDT ?

-- The other approach to do it is via CRDT.
+The other approach to do it is via CRDT.
 With CRDT, server is no longer a source of truth and is not responsible for conflict resolution.
 In a P2P setup, server is not even necessary.

-- CRDT (**Conflict-Free Resolution Data Type**) is a **Distributed Data Structure** that allows multiple replicas to be **updated independently**, **merged automatically** in a way that **guarantees eventual consistency**.
+CRDT (**Conflict-Free Resolution Data Type**) is a **Distributed Data Structure** that allows multiple replicas to be **updated independently**, **merged automatically** in a way that **guarantees eventual consistency**.

 CRDT a is a _Data Structure_ that is _replicated_ across multiple nodes with the following features:

 1. A replica in any node can be updated independently, concurrently and without coordinating with any other replica.
 2. An algorithm resolves any merge conflict automatically.
 3. Though replicas may have different state at any given point, they are guaranteed to be _eventually convergent_.

+More on the implementation later.

 # Use Cases: